Harald-U/istio101/workshop/exercise-1/README.md

 For this lab we use the new IBM Cloud Shell (currently in beta) which provides all the necessary tools.
 Use this web-based shell to perform the tasks in this lab.

-1. Using Chrome or Firefox, go to the IBM Cloud dashboard, make sure the IBM account is selected, and click on the termianl icon in the menu bar.
+1. Using Chrome or Firefox, go to the IBM Cloud dashboard, make sure the IBM account is selected, and click on the terminal icon in the menu bar.

    ![](../README_images/cloudshell.png)

 **Note:** IBM Cloud Shell has limits on both continuous and weekly usage.
 You can use Cloud Shell for up to 4 hours continuously and up to 30 hours in a week.
 Your sessions close when you reach these limits, and any files or data in your workspace are removed.
-That is why at certain points throughout this lab we tell you to save them in the external environment.txt file (created at the end of the Getting Started) so that you can easily recreate your environment.
+That is why at certain points throughout this lab we tell you to save some settings in the external environment.txt file (created at the end of the Getting Started) so that you can easily recreate your environment.

 Use the IBM Cloud Shell to continue with the labs.